 Figure 7-3.
-Recommended Plan Estimated Level of Risk Reduction over 100 Year Horizon
+Recommended Plan Estimated Level of Risk Reduction over 100-Year Horizon

 Measures were developed to manage risk, expanding on and referencing successful similar work completed by previous projects along the Louisiana coast as well as nationwide.
 Future design elevations were maximized based on benefit accrual and design constraints.
 Experience from previous projects helped in the identification of possible risks and decrease uncertainty in plan formulation.
-No single measure or alternative in the recommended plan is burdened by significant risk or uncertainty regarding its eventual success.
+No single measure or alternative in the Recommended Plan is burdened by significant risk or uncertainty regarding its eventual success.
 Significant risks were avoided by using proper design, appropriate selection, and lessons learned from similar nonstructural efforts.
 Risks were also managed through extensive coordination with other agencies and USACE experts.
 The dynamic and complex nature of coastal environmental processes is a principal source of uncertainty.
-The CEMVN would use post-construction monitoring to address uncertain outcomes in all the plan's components.